Religion in Zamfara State

-Religion in Zamfara State of Nigeria is mainly Islam.
-The Sharia is valid in the entire state.
-No Roman Catholic diocese has its seat in the state.
-Zamfara State declared Sharia Law on 28 October 1999 as the law governing the state.
-It was made by the then Zamfara State Governor, Ahmed Sani Yerima.
+The largest Religion in Nigeria's Zamfara State is Islam.
+Sharia law is in effect throughout Zamfara, and no Roman Catholic diocese has its seat there.
+On 28 October 1999, Governor Ahmed Sani Yerima declared Sharia Law would govern in Zamfara.

 Shari'a is the Islamic code of law that for centuries has provided a complete guide to life of Muslims.
-The argument however is that Nigeria is made an equal distribution of Christian and Muslims so the implication of imposing the law was detrimental to the non-Muslim faithfuls.
+The argument however is that Nigeria is made an equal distribution of Christian and Muslims so the implication of imposing the law was detrimental to the non-Muslims.
 The question of its legality was considered as it was seen to be against the constitution.